Bendat/autometa/libraries/overloaded/README.md

 For just two variables with two primitive types, this is pretty rough.
 We can imagine then how it might look if `a` and `b` can be completely different types from each other - including more complex types like objects and arrays which require even more validation.

-At some point the the function parameter list becomes unmaintable at the base level, which is easily resolved with a rest param.
+At some point the the function parameter list becomes unmaintainable at the base level, which is easily resolved with a rest param.

 ```ts